ictashik/OpenDataTagger/readme.md

             ├── results.html
             ├── tagging.html
             └── upload.html

-            ```
-    Configuration
+## Configuration
 	•	Django Settings:
-    The project settings are managed in AthensMT/AthensMT/settings.py.
-Be sure to update ALLOWED_HOSTS, DEBUG, and other deployment settings as needed.
+All configurations are managed in AthensMT/AthensMT/settings.py.
+Be sure to update the ALLOWED_HOSTS, DEBUG, and other settings for your deployment environment.
 	•	Media Files:
 Uploaded CSV files and generated outputs (tagged CSV and logs) are stored in the media/ directory.
 	•	LLM Integration:
 The integration with the local LLM is implemented in tagger_app/utils.py using an OpenAI-like client.
-Update the LLM_MODEL_NAME, API endpoint, or API key in this file to match your LLM server configuration.
+Update LLM_MODEL_NAME, the API endpoint, or API key as necessary.
 	•	Caching:
-    Django’s LocMemCache is used to track real-time LLM usage statistics and the progress of the tagging process.
+Django’s LocMemCache is used for tracking real-time LLM usage statistics and the progress of the tagging process.

-    Contributing
+## Contributing

 Contributions are welcome!
-If you have suggestions, bug reports, or improvements, please open an issue or submit a pull request.
+Please feel free to open issues or submit pull requests with improvements or bug fixes.

-    License
+## License

 This project is open source.
-[Include your license information here if applicable.]
+Include your license information here if applicable.

-    Acknowledgments
+## Acknowledgments
 	•	Django
 	•	Tailwind CSS
 	•	OpenAI API
+    •	Ollama
-        •	Many thanks to all contributors and the open source community for their support and inspiration.
+	•	Thanks to all contributors and the open source community for their support.